drostron/slamdata-docs/source/administration-guide.rst

 Supported data sources are listed in the following sections.
 As new target data sources are released, they will be listed below.

-2.1.1 MongoDB
-'''''''''''''

-To connect to MongoDB click on the Mount |Mount-Icon| icon in the upper right.
+To connect to data source click on the Mount |Mount-Icon| icon in the upper right.

 A mount dialog will be presented, as shown below.